 Surgical rotation is a requirement for graduation from the McLennan Community College Surgical Technology Program.
-The Summer II semester will consist of skill development in the lab.
+The Fall semester will consist of skill development in the lab prior to taking the clinical practical exam.
 Upon passing the practical exam the student will be allowed to scrub into cases.
 The student will be involved in pulling cases, scrubbing, gowning, gloving, setting up the back table, selecting and recognizing needed supplies and instruments, participating in patientcare and helping in case management.
-Second and third semester clinical rotation will allow the student to be involved in more complicated cases and require a higher level of skill performance.
+Second and third semester clinical rotation will allow the student to be involved in more complicated cases and require a higher-level of skill performance.